Citizenship ceremonies

 Types of ceremony

 Group ceremonies: For these ceremonies, we welcome 30 new citizens together.
-These ceremonies take place once a week, usually in the Council Chamber in County Hall and there are no additional charges to attend this ceremony.
+The group ceremonies take place once a week, usually in the Council Chamber at County Hall, and there are no additional charges to attend.
+We may add additional group ceremonies during the week when demand is high.

-You should arrive in good time before the ceremony starts so we can check your identification, and you can have a light refreshment whilst you are waiting.
-The ceremony opens with a short welcome and is followed by a speech from the local dignitary who speaks on behalf of the local community.
+You should arrive in good time before the ceremony starts so that we can check your identification and confirm your attendance.
+After registering, you can enjoy a light refreshment while you wait for the ceremony to begin.
+The ceremony starts with a short welcome, followed by a speech from a local dignitary on behalf of the community.

-Private ceremonies: A private ceremony is a more personal way to obtain your British Citizenship.
-These ceremonies usually take place on Tuesday afternoons or Wednesday mornings at the Oxford Register Office
+Private ceremonies: This type of ceremony is a more personal way to obtain your British Citizenship.
+Private ceremonies usually take place on Tuesday afternoons or Wednesday mornings at the Oxford Register Office.

-Although there will not be any dignitaries at a private ceremony, you will still take your oath and pledge in front of the superintendent registrar and be presented with your naturalisation certificate.
+Although there are no local dignitaries present at a private ceremony, you will still take your oath and pledge in front of the Superintendent Registrar and be presented with your naturalisation certificate.
 There is no official photographer for these ceremonies but there will be an opportunity to take your own photos.

-There are a limited number of private ceremony slots available, and we do not to hold or reserve bookings.
+There is a limited number of private ceremony slots available, and we do not hold or reserve bookings.
 It is a first-come, first-served service.

 How to book your citizenship ceremony

-Once we have received your naturalisation certificate from the Home Office, we will send you an email confirming that you are able to book a ceremony with us.
+Once we have received your naturalisation certificate from the Home Office, we will email you to confirm that you can book a ceremony with us.

 When booking your citizenship online, you will need:

-• Your full Home Office reference number as it appears on your Home Office application
+- Your full 16-digit Home Office reference number as it appears on your successful application notification from the Home Office

 What you need to bring to your ceremony